tmichi/tmichi.github.io/index.md

 ## Contact Information
 Takashi Michikawa
-Division of Sustainable Energy and Environmental Engineering The University of Osaska
+Division of Sustainable Energy and Environmental Engineering The University of Osaka

 mail: michikawa.takashi.see.eng (at) osaka-u.ac.jp
 Tel : +81-6-6879-7660